fieldtrip/website/workshop/paris2019.md

 Maximilien Chaumon is the local organizer.

-Robert Oostenveld and Jan-Mathijs Schoffelen will come from the Donders to lecture and tutor, assisted by Stephen Whitmarsh (who is a former Dondarian), and various other people from the MNE and BrainStorm teams.
+Robert Oostenveld and Jan-Mathijs Schoffelen will come from the Donders to lecture and tutor, assisted by Stephen Whitmarsh (who is a former Donderian), and various other people from the MNE and BrainStorm teams.

 # Program and training material